 She was married to Ryan Reynolds between 2008 and 2011, and in November 2012, began dating French advertising executive Romain Dauriac.
 In September 2014, Scarlett gave birth to a daughter, Rose Dorothy, and she and Dauriac married on October 1, 2014 in Philipsburg, Montana.
 In March of 2017, Johansson filed for divorce from Duriac in New York (where she primarily resides), as well as seeking custody of their daughter.
 A few weeks later, the live-action remake of the anime Ghost in the Shell starring Johansson was released, a project that had long been in Development Hell and received harsh 'white-washing' criticism during its production for her casting.

-She will appear once again as Black Widow in Avengers: Infinity War, due out in summer, 2018.
+She appeared once again as Black Widow in Avengers: Infinity War.

 Her Films Include: